·Research

 3.7 Generalization

 Heuristics generalize by interpolation within the feature space they have been given.
 A signature for one variant of a malware family covers nearby variants whose bytes differ only in regions the signature does not match against; a tree ensemble trained on engineered features generalizes to held-out samples that share those features.
-The generalization is real but its reach is bounded by the feature space itself.
+The reach of this generalization ends at the feature-space boundary.
 A sample that lies outside the feature space (because the relevant signal is encoded in features the analyst did not choose) is invisible to the heuristic regardless of how similar it is in the underlying input to known examples.

 Learned models generalize through the latent geometry of their training distribution.
 Two inputs that occupy nearby positions in the learned embedding space, even when they differ substantially in surface form, are treated similarly by downstream layers.
 This is what allows models to handle paraphrases, encodings, and reformulations without explicit enumeration.
 The generalization is also bounded, but the boundary is set by data and model capacity rather than by analyst foresight.
 In practice, this means learned-model generalization covers categories of inputs that heuristic generalization cannot cover at all, while remaining vulnerable to distribution shifts that produce inputs outside the training manifold.